moacirbrg/wordpresspy/README.md

 ### Posts
-The following methods helps you to manage posts.
+The following methods helps you to manage posts.<br/>
+You can find details about fields of Post Schema on https://developer.wordpress.org/rest-api/reference/posts/#schema

 #### Create post
 ```python3